The Colors of Crash Boat Beach

 Be mindful of the current.
 Depending on the tides and recent weather, there can be swift rip currents pulling away from the pier.
 This is especially true in the winter months.

-This is a much-photographed spot, mainly due to the colorful fishing boats that are lined up on the right side of the beach.
-For years, the fishermen have maintained their small boats in all sorts of colors, and prop them up.
-Great photos!
-As a side note … you can get their fresh catch of the day right there at the fish market.
+This is a much-photographed spot.
+It used to be due to the colorful fishing boats that are lined up on the right side of the beach.
+For years, the fishermen had maintained their small boats in all sorts of colors, and prop them up.
+But Maria and rising tides have taken much of the beach and ruined the buildings.
+I don’t know if anything remains of the fisherman building, you used to be able to get their fresh catch of the day right there at the fish market.

 As a beach, it is fairly large (there are 2 areas).
 The sand is nice, light gold color, the water is crystal clear.

 The first beach you come to as you come down the hill is the “pay for parking” beach.
-This beach is “maintained”, meaning it is cleaned every morning, and has some facilities (like showers and restrooms, though I hear the restrooms are gross).
+This beach is “maintained”, meaning it is cleaned every morning, and has some facilities (like showers and restrooms, though I hear the restrooms are gross and sometimes not in working order).
 I also saw a first aide station, though I don’t think there are life guards.
 This is the area of the beach I recommend that you use.

 There is a roped off swimming area, so you don’t have to worry about boats, jet skis, nor kayaks coming in while you’re swimming.
 There are a few shady areas if you go by the rocks.
 There are a number of picnic tables in the shade, and then plenty of open areas to enjoy the sun.